Ubuntu Server

 ProxyPreserveHost On

-# Using HTTPS: To add x-forwarded-proto: https to the Header
+# When using HTTPS: To add x-forwarded-proto: https to Header

 RequestHeader set x-forwarded-proto 'https'